 See a Movie

 Film studios know that summer is prime movie time, and you'll have a good selection of motion pictures to choose from.
 Inside a theater on a torrid summer night, you can beat the heat.
 If you're lucky enough to have a drive-in movie theater, you can relive the fun of an earlier era.
 Another summer night option: Many cities screen films in public places after dark and admission is free or minimal.
 Even better: Board a cruise that offers outdoor movies under the stars.

 Lovers have looked to the stars since time began, to make a wish and share a kiss.
 For the best viewing, head for a place far from city lights on a cloudfree night.
 The fewer electric lights and signs around, the clearer your view of the cosmos will be.
-Download a guide to the night sky app to help identify the stars above.
+Download a guide to the night sky app to help identify the stars.